martaGG/S2D2/README.md

 ## Description

 ### 2D
-We refer to Gonzalez et al (2021) and references therein for a complete description of the procedure.
+We refer to [González et al. 2021](https://www.aanda.org/component/article?access=doi&doi=10.1051/0004-6361/202038123) and references therein for a complete description of the procedure.

 ### Structured regions